 and mixed media artist

-based in Missoula, MT.
+based in New Jersey.

 Originally from the California Bay Area, her love of nature grew from exploring the East Bay Regional Parks with her grandmother.
 After moving to Montana as a teen, solo explorations through the